Slion/Gaming/Games/MW5/README.md

 As explain [there](https://static.mw5mercs.com/docs/MW5HotasRemappingDocumentation.pdf) joystick input mapping can be setup in:
 `C:\Users\<user>\AppData\Local\MW5Mercs\Saved\SavedHOTAS\HOTASMappings.Remap`

 In theory when parsing those two files you should be able to generate a reference card much like [EDRefCard] does for Elite Dangerous.
-To push is one step further one could also support parsing of [Virpil XML profiles].
+To push it one step further one could also support parsing of [Virpil XML profiles].

-# References
+## References

 - [PCGamingWiki]
 - [EDRefCard mw5 support]